-Starting from the choice of store location, the chain of touch points that consumers interact with, the salesperson’s presentation and the impact of each touch point is critical in creating a unique indulging experience.
+Starting from the choice of store location, the chain of touch points that consumers interact with, the salesperson’s presentation, and the impact of each touch point is critical in creating a unique indulging experience.

 With the increasing democratization of luxury brands and the rapid emergence of masstige brands, luxury consumers have become more discriminating and demanding.

-These consumers seek a more knowledgeable and professional assistance and a trusted and reliable collaboration helping them to manage their stature and lifestyle.
+These consumers seek more knowledgeable and professional assistance and a trusted and reliable collaboration helping them to manage their stature and lifestyle.

-Not only has this led to the new business offerings, but luxury brands are also increasingly investing in training and empowering their sales staff.
+Not only has this led to new business offerings, but luxury brands are also increasingly investing in training and empowering their sales staff.

-Another important point to note within the placement factor is that it is not limited to the physical environment where the brand retails, but it extends to all of the environments or consumer touch points with which that brand associates itself.
+Another critical point to note within the placement factor is that it is not limited to the physical environment where the brand retails, but it extends to all of the environments or consumer touch points with which that brand associates itself.